 Declared a World Heritage site due to its well-preserved buildings, Antigua is a bewitching city sheltered between three volcanoes with wonderful food and atmospheric streets.

 Panajachel, located on beautiful Lake Atitlan with distant volcanoes looming in the background, has a thriving market, good eateries and many water-based activities to enjoy.
+Go for a swim, wind surf, hike, kayak, go horse riding, or for the really adventurous, paragliding.
 The surrounding area is dotted with villages which can be reached on foot or by boat.
-Watch women weaving at Santa Catarina Palopo or explore the colourful markets of Santiago Atitlan, In each village the local Indian life has changed little over the last few hundred years.
+Watch women weaving at Santa Catarina Palopo or explore the colorful markets of Santiago Atitlan, In each village the local Indian life has changed little over the last few hundred years.
 Each village has its own typical dress and make all the textiles themselves in designs passed down through generations.

 Feel as if time has stood still among the narrow, cobbled streets, grand churches, Spanish colonial architecture and fascinating ruins of captivating Antigua.